-This Section outlines the process to protest the City's compliance with this procurement policy or the award of a contract.
-It is not intended to create any legal right, cause of action, property interest, or independent means of redress that does not otherwise exist under applicable law.
-It shall not serve to abrogate or effect the City's exclusive right to determine the lowest and most responsive and responsible bidder or highest ranked proposal in any solicitation process.
+This procedure provides bidders/offerors with the opportunity to communicate concerns with any solicitation or award.
+It is not intended to create any legal right, cause of action, property interest or independent means of redress that does not otherwise exist under applicable law.
+It shall not serve to abrogate or effect the City's exclusive right to determine the lowest and best responsive bidder or best value in any solicitation process.
 Any correspondence that involves or may involve legal representation shall be forwarded to and handled by the City's Law Department.

 - 13.1 Right to Protest.
-Any interested party to a contract who is aggrieved in connection with the solicitation or award of a contract may protest the process.
-The protest shall be submitted in writing to the Procurement and Contract Services Manager on or before the seventh (7th) day after (i) the date of the notice of award to bidder or respondent or (ii) if applicable, the date the City Council authorizes the City Manager to execute the awarded contract, whichever occurs first.
-The protest shall identify the specific issue(s) that are being protested and the facts supporting the protestor's claim.
-The protestor is responsible to establish the protestor's case. - 13.2 Review of Protest.
-The Procurement and Contract Services Manager shall have the authority to resolve a protest of an aggrieved bidder or respondent concerning the solicitation or award of a contract. - 13.3 Decision/Notice of Decision.
-The Procurement and Contract Services Manager shall issue a decision in writing within five (5) business days of actual receipt of the protest.
+Any actual or prospective bidder who is aggrieved in connection with the solicitation or award of a contract may protest the process.
+The protest shall be submitted in writing to the City Clerk and Procurement and Contract Services Manager within 48 hours after such aggrieved person knows or should have known of the facts giving rise thereto.
+The protest shall identify specific the issue(s) that are being protested and the facts that the protestor believes support the claim.
+It is the protestor's responsibility to establish his/her case. - 13.2 Review of Protest.
+The Procurement and Contract Services Manager or his/her designee shall have the authority to resolve a protest of an aggrieved bidder concerning the solicitation or award of a contract. - 13.3 Decision/Notice of Decision.
+The Procurement and Contract Services Manager or his/her designee shall issue a decision in writing within three (3) business days of actual receipt of the protest.
 The decision shall state the reasons for the action taken.
-A copy of the decision shall be mailed or otherwise made available immediately to the protestor. - 13.4 Appeal.
-A protestor may appeal the decision by submitting a written request to review the Procurement and Contract Services Manager's decision to the City Manager within five (5) business days of the date of the Procurement and Contract Services Manager's decision.
-Upon receipt of such notice, the Procurement and Contract Services Manager shall forward the written protest to the City Manager along with the Procurement and Contract Services Manager's decision regarding the protest.
-A protestor's appeal to the City Manager shall only include the facts and issues raised in the written protest submitted to the Procurement and Contract Services Manager.
-The City Manager or designee, will issue a decision in writing within five (5) business days of receipt of the protestor's timely filed written appeal. - 13.5 Finality of Decision.
-The Procurement and Contract Services Manager's decision shall be considered final and is not subject to appeal or further consideration unless a timely appeal is filed as set forth in this Policy.
+A copy of the decision shall be mailed or otherwise furnished immediately to the protestor. - 13.4 Appeal.
+A protestor may appeal the decision by submitting a written appeal to the City Manager within five (5) business days of the date of the Procurement and Contract Services Manager's or designee's decision.
+The written appeal shall state specifically the facts supporting the protestor's position.
+The appeal shall be reviewed by the City Manager or designee, who will issue a decision in writing within five (5) business days of receipt of the protestor's timely filed written appeal. - 13.5 Finality of Decision.
+The Procurement and Contract Services Manager's decision shall be considered final and is not subject to appeal or further consideration unless a timely appeal is filed.
 In the event of a timely appeal, the decision of the City Manager, or designee, shall be considered final and not subject to appeal or further consideration. - 13.6 Stay of Procurements during Protest.
-In the event of a timely protest under this Section 13, the City shall not proceed further with the solicitation or with the award of the contract until the Procurement and Contract Services
+In the event of a timely protest, the Procurement and Contract Services Manager or his/her designee, shall determine, based on facts and circumstances of the protest whether the solicitation process should proceed or be stayed pending the outcome of the protest.